ABOUT CATTLE CALL RODEO

 RODEO COMMITTEE

+Currently, the Rodeo Committee comprises eight members, and they are poised to produce this year’s 63rd annual Cattle Call Rodeo the weekend of Nov.
+9 and 10, 2019.
 Two committee members are related to the original group.
 Carson Kalin is Mrs. Willey’s son and Curtis Rutherford is Ed’s nephew.
-Other members are Don Alford, Larry Allen, Danny Williams, Cassandra Costa and Robin Williams (not related).
+Other members are Don Alford, Larry Allen, Danny Williams, Mark Huber, Cassandra Costa and Robin Williams (not related).

 Today’s committee members are community leaders who are engaged in full-time farming and business pursuits.
 They are very busy people, yet they remain committed to putting together a memorable rodeo year after year.
 All profits from the rodeo are given back to the City of Brawley in the form of upgrades and improvements to the rodeo and horse boarding facility.